ACEmulator/ACE/README.md

  * MySQL and MariaDB are used as the database engine.
  * Latest client supported.
  * Currently intended for developers that wish to contribute to the ACEmulator project.
- * Example Usage: "acclient.exe -a testaccount -h 127.0.0.1:9000 -glsticketdirect testpassword"

 ***

+## Getting Started

+* Install MySQL
+* Create three databases named 'ace_auth', 'ace_character', and 'ace_world'.
+* Load AuthenticationBase.sql and CharacterBase.sql for their respective databases.
+* Edit Config.json to modify database settings, such as your database password.
+* Build and run ACE.
+* Create an account at the prompt - "accountcreate testaccount testpassword"
+* Launch AC - "acclient.exe -a testaccount -h 127.0.0.1:9000 -glsticketdirect testpassword"

 ## Contributions